Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Olive Oil – This recipe for Crock Pot pork tenderloin works nicely with the flavor of olive oil, but avocado oil would work as well.

-- Chicken Broth – I like to use reduced sodium chicken broth, but any broth will work.
-Bone broth is great as well for extra nutrition.
+- Chicken Broth – When I have time, I make my own reduced sodium chicken broth, but I usually just use store-bought.
+And bone broth is great as well for extra nutrition.

 - Coconut Aminos – This soy sauce substitute adds a sweet and savory umami flavor.
 You could substitute soy sauce or tamari, if you prefer.